ESRC studentship advantages

 This additional funding is intended to provide applicants with the opportunity to establish and support existing research networks, to disseminate early research findings, to participate in seminars and other academic activities directly related to their research, or to undertake specialist research training that is not available in the UK.

-There is funding available for LSE ESRC funded students to organise their own multi-disciplinary workshops.
+There is funding available for LSE ESRC funded students to create, develop and lead their own events and activities across disciplines.